mosaicml/composer/docs/source/getting_started/installation.rst

 .. note::

-    These images do not include Composer preinstalled.
-To install composer, once inside the image, run ``pip install mosaicml``.
+    These images do not come with Composer preinstalled.
+To install Composer, run ``pip install mosaicml`` once inside the image.

 Pre-built images can be pulled from `MosaicML's DockerHub Repository <https://hub.docker.com/r/mosaicml/pytorch>`_: